 The MD Transportation Authority (MDTA) offers the following travel tips for the winter months:

-Game plan for your travels.
+PLAN AHEAD for your travels.

 Pack a winter weather emergency kit for your vehicle.
+Recommended contents:

 - Cell phone and car charger